Who we are and what we do

 There may be other circumstances in which we may lawfully share your data with third parties where, for example, we are required to do so by law, by court order, or to prevent fraud or other crimes.
 Where we share data, however, we shall do so in accordance with applicable data protection laws.

 How long we keep your data

-We will retain your personal data for only as long as it is necessary or for as long as we are legally required to do so and in line with our retention schedule.
+We will retain your personal data for only as long as it is necessary, this can be up to five years in some cases, or for as long as we are legally required to do so and in line with our retention schedule.